How to Configure DNS over TLS (DoT) Using Unbound DNS in OPNsense

 Add the DoT Servers to Unbound

 To configure DNS over TLS, go to the “Services > Unbound DNS > DNS over TLS” page.
 You will see the empty page the first time you visit it.
 Click on the “+” button to add a new DNS over TLS server.
-I am going to use CloudFlare’s DNS servers as an example, but it should work with any DoT server.
+I am going to use Cloudflare’s DNS servers as an example, but it should work with any DoT server.

 You will notice on the “DNS over TLS” page an option for “Use System Nameservers”.
 That option can be left unchecked to ensure the DNS servers configured on DNS over TLS are used.
 Note that you do not need to enter any DNS servers on the “System > Settings > General” page if you are using DNS over TLS.